US Congressman urges Biden to reject Pak’s ambassador-designate; terms him ‘terrorist sympathiser' | Politics

 The agrément is the approval of a designated diplomat by the receiving state.

-Normally, the State Department took four to six weeks to issue agrément for Pakistani ambassadors in the past, according to the report, adding that “this time they are taking unusually long”.
+Normally, the State Department took four to six weeks to issue agrément for Pakistani ambassadors in the past, a former Pakistani foreign secretary said.

 In his letter, US Congressman Perry further said that the ambassador-designate has praised both terrorists and foreign terrorist organisations, including Hizbul Mujahideen, in stark and unsetting terms.